-In September 2006, the FASB issued Statement on Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements" ("SFAS 157").
+In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement on Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements" ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP and requires enhanced disclosures about fair value measurements.
 SFAS 157 does not require any new fair value measurements.
-SFAS 157 is effective for the Company beginning July 1, 2008.
-We do not anticipate that the adoption of this Standard will have a material impact on the Company's consolidated financial statements.
+Relative to SFAS 157, the FASB issued Staff Positions ("FSP") 157-1, 157-2 and 157-3.
+FSP 157-1 amends SFAS 157 to exclude SFAS No. 13, "Accounting for Leases" ("SFAS 13"), and its related interpretive accounting pronouncements that address leasing transactions.
+FSP 157-2 delayed the effective date of the application of SFAS 157 to fiscal years beginning after November 15, 2008 for all nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurr ing basis.
+FSP 157-3 clarifies the application of SFAS 157 in a market that is not active and provides an example to illustrate key considerations in determining fair value of a financial asset when the market for that financial asset is not active.
+SFAS 157 was effective for the Company beginning on July 1, 2008.
+Its adoption did not have a material impact on the Company's financial statements.